LightningStalker/induct/README.md

 now.
 Taking it slow and careful with the incremental progress thus far is producing some results albeit at such a glacial pace.

-Some credit is due to Samuel Goldwasser et al. whom distribute the coil.c which is used as a template to provide ui and output formatting.

 ## tankfreq
 tankfreq.c is another very simple program which will calculate LC tank circuit resonance frequency as might be expected.